ernestsheldon/grub_retrieverx/README.md

 # grub_retriever

-A new Flutter application for food retrieving lists
+A new Flutter application for food retrieving lists of friends

 ## Getting Started